ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

 The Board respects the learning potential and aspirations of First Nations, Métis, and Inuit students and supports the establishment of conditions under which the full capacity of students is realized.

-The Board recognizes that creating learning and working environments where First Nations, Métis and Inuit students thrive is a shared responsibility reflecting the collaborative efforts of students, District staff, parents/guardians, grandparents and other family members, Elders, Knowledge Keepers and community members.
+The Board recognizes that creating learning and working environments where First Nations, Métis and Inuit students thrive is a shared responsibility reflecting the collaborative efforts of students, Division staff, parents/guardians, grandparents and other family members, Elders, Knowledge Keepers and community members.
 The Board values building and nurturing these positive relationships.

 The Superintendent of Schools will implement this policy by assigning roles and responsibilities, and developing administrative regulations, processes and best practices.